Frederick Douglass: Abolitionist and preacher

 Douglass thought of joining a white Methodist Church, but was disappointed, from the beginning, upon finding that it was segregated.
 Later, he joined the African Methodist Episcopal Zion Church, an independent black denomination first established in New York City, which counted among its members Sojourner Truth and Harriet Tubman.
 He became a licensed preacher in 1839, which helped him to hone his oratorical skills.
 He held various positions, including steward, Sunday-school superintendent, and sexton.
 In 1840, Douglass delivered a speech in Elmira, New York, then a station on the Underground Railroad, in which a black congregation would form years later, becoming the region's largest church by 1940.

 Douglass also joined several organizations in New Bedford and regularly attended abolitionist meetings.
 He subscribed to William Lloyd Garrison's weekly newspaper, The Liberator.
 He later said that "no face and form ever impressed me with such sentiments [of the hatred of slavery] as did those of William Lloyd Garrison."
 So deep was this influence that in his last autobiography, Douglass said "his paper took a place in my heart second only to The Bible."

 Although Garrison's ideas shaped Douglass's early activism, Douglass soon developed his own political views.
 Charles H. T. Lesch has shown that Douglass created a theory, which Lesch calls "natural rights from below", based on the experiences of enslaved people.
 Instead of relying on ideas from European philosophers, Douglass argued that, in order to understand freedom and equality, they must be seen from the perspective of those to whom they had been denied.

 Douglass's activism extended beyond abolition.
-He supported equal rights not only for African Americans but also for women, immigrants and poor people.
-His speeches and writings called for fairness and dignity for everyone which shows his belief in universal human rights, as it is shown in studies like "Frederick Douglass, Supporter of Equal Rights for All People."
+He supported equal rights not only for African Americans but also for women, immigrants, and poor people.
 In many of his speeches, Douglass exposed the gap between America's promises of freedom and the reality of slavery and racism.
-Scholars like Eduardo Cadava have made connections between Douglass's work to modern criticism of human rights, which shows how he challenged the ways the ways powerful groups such as American Democracy sometimes use rights to hide injustice.
+Scholars like Eduardo Cadava have drawn connections between Douglass's work and modern criticism of human rights, showing how he challenged the ways that powerful groups sometimes use rights to hide injustice.

 Garrison was likewise impressed with Douglass and had written about his anti-colonization stance in The Liberator as early as 1839.
 Douglass first heard Garrison speak in 1841, at a lecture that Garrison gave in Liberty Hall, New Bedford.
 At another meeting, Douglass was unexpectedly invited to speak.
 After telling his story, Douglass was encouraged to become an anti-slavery lecturer.
 A few days later, Douglass spoke at the Massachusetts Anti-Slavery Society's annual convention, in Nantucket.
 Then 23 years old, Douglass conquered his nervousness and gave an eloquent speech about his life as a slave.